Top-ranked recipe named "Steve's Fish Tacos"

 2. For the fish - Cut the fish into fillets that you will later pull apart with two forks.
 Mix the egg and milk together.
 Mix the flour and cornmeal, and add seasonings that you like.
 I have a 22 herb/spice mix that I've come up with that I mix in with the flour and corn meal.
 Coriander, cumin, salt and pepper, garlic and onion powder are a good start.
 I'll post the mix as a separate recipe.

-3. Bathe the fish in the mile/egg mixture, and dredge in the flour/seasoning mixture on both sides.
+3. Bathe the fish in the milk/egg mixture, and dredge in the flour/seasoning mixture on both sides.
 Set aside until all the fish is ready.

 4. Heat the oil or butter in a pan on medium high, and cook the fish, about 4 minutes per side.
 Take the fish out of the pan with tongs, set on a cutting board and squeeze lime juice over it.
 Let it cool.